Submission Preparation Checklist

 All submissions must adhere to the following guideline:

 Article files should be prepared using Microsoft Word format.
-Table and figure should be included in the body of text.
+Table and figure should be included in the body of the text.
 All submissions must be using the journal template.
-Please send your request for the journal template via email to email@example.com
+Please send your request for the journal template via email to firstname.lastname@example.org

 All submissions must follow the AJAP format, template, reference and typesetting before desk-review.
 Submissions that do not follow this requirement shall not be processed.
 Authors will be requested to do a re-submission, otherwise, the paper will be rejected.